christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The "Roman Empire" was not born on the Tiber.
 It was a political and literary fabrication moved there after the true center of power—the Dragon Kingdom of the Bosphorus—was subverted and its history overwritten.
 The ruins we see are not the remains of an ancient Republic; they are the founding monuments of history's most successful forgery.

 Rome (Rhu-Ma) = "Place of the Dragon".
 Ialia = Vitalia, meaning "Land of the Vitelli/Vetal (a Scythian clan)".
 The "Italian" tribes (Samnites, Latins, Etruscans) were not native Mediterraneans.
 They were Scythian-Sarmatian colonial clans.
 The Etruscan Lasa deities are direct cognates of the Scythian Alasi (Lords).

+After the J2/J1 priestly-financier class completed its takeover, the capital shifted back east to its true home, Constantinople, and the physical city of Rome was abandoned and de-facto de-urbanized.

+Rome became a ghost town inhabited by a fraction of its former population.
+Its grand monuments, like the Forum, were repurposed into fortified compounds for warring clans, and later as quarries or even peasant farmsteads.
+This "Dark Age" period is not a sign of barbarian destruction, but the inevitable decay after the J2 priestly bureaucracy retreated to the Morea and Constantinople, leaving their empty propaganda stage to crumble.

 **8.5 The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)**